nerves-livebook/nerves_livebook/README.md

 ```

 You can still change the WiFi credentials at runtime using
-`VintageNetWiFi.quick_configure/2`, but this helps you don't have an easy
+`VintageNetWiFi.quick_configure/2`, but this helps you don't have an easy way of
-alternative way of accessing the device to configure WiFi.
+accessing the device to configure WiFi.

 Now you have Nerves Livebook ready to run on your device.
 Skip ahead to the next
 section.

 ### `etcher`

-Start [`etcher`](https://www.etcher.net/), point it to the zip file, and follow
+Start [`etcher`](https://www.balena.io/etcher/), point it to the zip file, and
-the prompts:
+follow the prompts:

 ![etcher screenshot](assets/etcher.png)